Yenthe666/auto_backup/readme.md

 ## 1. Prerequisites
 This module needs the Python library pysftp, otherwise it cannot be installed and used.
-Install pysftp through the command <code>sudo pip install pysftp</code>
+Install pysftp through the command <code>sudo easy_install pysftp</code>.
+This ensures all dependencies are met to make use of this module.

 ## 2. Which version to choose?
 Version 10.0 is the stable version for this module and is compatible with the latest Odoo version (Odoo 10).